owenmcginley/owenmcginley/README.md

 ---

 ## 🧑‍🎓 About Me
-I'm a senior at **The George Washington University**, pursuing dual degrees:
+I'm a junior at **The George Washington University**, pursuing two majors:
 - **B.S. in Data Science** (Geospatial Data Science Domain)
 - **B.A. in Spanish & Latin American Languages, Literatures & Cultures**
 - Minor in Geographic Information Systems (GIS)